Waterline: Spring 2019

 The rule has been undergoing revisions for the past several years.
 MDH has provided comment on the rule revisions to U.S. Environmental Protection Agency (EPA), but it is unclear when the final versions of revisions will be posted for comment.
 In the meantime, MDH is continuing to provide technical assistance and enforcement of the current rule.
 MDH will communicate updates from EPA about the rule revision.

 Reducing lead in school drinking water: As of July 1, 2018, all public and charter schools in Minnesota were required to adopt testing plans for lead in water.
 MDH worked with the Minnesota Department of Education (MDE) to disseminate information about the rule change to schools and public water systems.
-MDH and MDE also created a technical guidance manual and communication toolkit for schools (resources available at Drinking Water in Schools.
+MDH and MDE also created a technical guidance manual and communication toolkit for schools (resources available at Drinking Water in Schools and Child Cares.
 MDH continues to work with MDE to provide technical assistance related to implementation of this new rule.

 The Drinking Water Protection Section at MDH is collaborating with other lead programs at MDH, such as the Health Risk Intervention Unit, to apply for a Lead Testing in School and Child Care Program Drinking Water Grant from the EPA.
 This grant is available under the Water Infrastructure Improvements for the Nation Act and is planned to start in late 2019.